neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

 The [Bechdel test](http://bechdeltest.com/) (popularized in 1985 by comic strip [Dykes to Watch Out For](http://alisonbechdel.blogspot.com/2005/08/rule.html)) is a simple test that has often been used to call attention to gender bias in movie making.
 A film passes a test if it a) has at least two (named) women in it, who b) talk to each other, about
 c) something besides a man.
 As you may imagine, a good number of films do not pass the test (currently 42.35% of the bechdeltest.com database).

-The Bechdel test has its flaws – films with strong female protagonists or feminist themes occasionally fail the test, such as Ex Machina.
+The Bechdel test has its flaws – films with strong female protagonists and feminist themes occasionally fail the test (e.g., Ex Machina).
 However, it is mostly a reliable indicator as to whether women are “humanized” if they actively drive the narrative and are not just props.

 In April 2016, [Polygraph](http://polygraph.cool/), a site dedicated to data journalism, released the self proclaimed [“Largest Ever Analysis of Film Dialogue by Gender”](http://polygraph.cool/films/).
 This included their full dataset, which listed the number of all male and female words spoken in a film, compiled from publicly available screenplays.